Professor Emeritus and former Canada Research Chair in

 Example publications include: (Click here to see full publication listing)

 - Dorner, B., K.R.
 Holt, R.M.
 Peterman, C. Jordan, D.P.
 Larsen, A.R.
 Olsen, and O.I.
 Abdul-Aziz.
 2013.
 Evaluating alternative methods for monitoring and estimating responses of salmon productivity in the North Pacific to future climatic change and other processes: a simulation study.
-In press in Fisheries Research (accepted 1 April 2013).
+Fisheries Research 147:10-23.